davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v001 finalizes documenting insights from "Writing Functions in R"
 * DataCamp_Insights_v001 captures initial notes on reading flat files and Excel files from "Reading Data in to R"
 * DataCamp_Insights_v001 captures initial notes on reading files from other statistical software in "Reading Data in to R"
+* DataCamp_Insights_v001 captures initial notes on using relational databases (SQL) in "Reading Data in to R"